frederickw082922/lockdown_readthedocs/docs/source/remediate/rem_development.rst

 General Layout
 ^^^^^^^^^^^^^^

 - Each control should be it's own task.
-If it needs to be multiple tasks create a block for those tasks, see example in Content section
+If it needs to be multiple tasks create a block for those tasks, see example in the Layout sections
 - Users should not have to edit tasks, but vars in ``defaults/main.yml``.
 If a control has any variability create a variable for that value
-- Follow the structure listed in the Content section
+- Follow the structure listed in the Layout sections
+- For controls that install/uninstall packages please use package module and use ansible_facts.packages in the when

+  - The package module will use whatever package manager is the default for that system, for example yum (RHEL 7), dnf (RHEL 8+), apt (Ubuntu), etc. This allows for a more unified use of tasks between all roles
-- For controls that install/uninstall packages please use package module and use ansible_facts.packages in the when.
-The use of ansible_facts.packages will skip if it does not need to run and add efficiency to run time
+  - The use of ansible_facts.packages will skip if it does not need to run and add efficiency to run time

 STIG Control Task Layout
 ^^^^^^^^^^^^^^^^^^^^^^^^